KYW-TV: As a CBS-owned station (1995–present)

+NBC wanted to reclaim ownership of KYW-TV, but the affiliation agreement between CBS and Westinghouse took it away from them and forced NBC to own WCAU.
+Bob Wright, president and CEO of NBC, had the network's ownership of Philadelphia—and specifically KYW—part of the network owning stations in the largest markets as part of the strategic plan to keep NBC as the highest-rated network during the early to mid-1990s.

 While WJZ-TV and WBZ-TV switched to CBS in January 1995, the swap was delayed in Philadelphia when CBS discovered that an outright sale of channel 10 would have forced it to pay massive taxes on the proceeds from the deal.
 To solve this problem, CBS, NBC and Group W entered into a complex ownership/affiliation deal in late 1994.
 NBC traded KCNC-TV in Denver and KUTV in Salt Lake City (which NBC had acquired earlier that year) to CBS in return for WCAU, which for legal reasons would be an even trade.
 CBS then traded controlling interest in KCNC and KUTV to Group W in return for a minority stake in KYW-TV.
 As compensation for the loss of stations, NBC and CBS traded broadcasting facilities in Miami.
 The deal officially took effect at 1 a.m. on September 10, 1995.
 The final NBC program aired on KYW-TV was a rerun of Saturday Night Live, which began at 11:30 p.m. on September 9, 1995, the day that channel 3 ended its 54-year affiliation with the network and became a CBS affiliate; NBC moved all of its programming locally to WCAU after the program ended.
 Westinghouse bought CBS outright in late 1995, making KYW-TV a CBS owned-and-operated station.
 This made Philadelphia the largest television market to be affected by the affiliation switches.

 In 2000, the combined company was purchased by Viacom.
 The deal brought KYW-TV under common ownership with Philadelphia's UPN station, WPSG, which relocated to the KYW Building on Independence Mall.
 When Viacom became CBS Corporation in 2006 (after spinning off its basic cable networks and the Paramount film studio into a new Viacom), CBS retained all related terrestrial broadcasting interests, including KYW-AM-TV and WPSG.

 On April 2, 2007, KYW-TV and WPSG moved to a new broadcast complex located at 1555 Hamilton Street near Center City Philadelphia, across from the Community College of Philadelphia and near Fairmount Park.
 The new building, which is wired for high definition newscasts, is the fourth studio in the station's 75-year history.
 Channel 3 had been broadcasting from Independence Mall East since July 1972.

 KYW-TV was effectively separated from its radio counterpart in November 2017, when CBS Radio merged into Entercom (now Audacy).

 On December 4, 2019, CBS Corporation and Viacom remerged into ViacomCBS (now Paramount Global).